neooffice/NeoOffice/README.md

-# Intructions for building NeoOffice 2017
+# Instructions for building NeoOffice 2017

 Important: NeoOffice 2017 will build on **macOS 10.12 Sierra or macOS 10.14 Mojave only**.